ibm-cloud-docs/AnalyticsEngine/provisioning.md

 ```
 {: codeblock}

-For more information on the Resource Controller REST API for creating an instance, see [Create (provision) a new resource instance](/apidocs/resource-controller/resource-controller#create-resource-instance).
+For more information on the Resource Controller REST API for creating an instance, see [Create (provision) a new resource instance](/apidocs/resource-controller/resource-controller#create-resource-instance){: new_window}.

-To get the IAM token, perform the following [steps](/docs/AnalyticsEngine?topic=AnalyticsEngine-retrieve-iam-token).
+To get the IAM token, see [Retrieving IAM access tokens](/docs/AnalyticsEngine?topic=AnalyticsEngine-retrieve-iam-token){: new_window}.

 ## Plan upgrading